70B CPU Inference: 2–7 tok/s Without Buying GPUs

 Ollama 0.18.1 adds native web search—no RAG pipeline, no vector DB.
 Here's setup, real benchmarks, and when it beats full RAG for your use case.

-Llama 4, Qwen 3.5, Gemma 3, and Mistral all fit differently.
-Exact VRAM by model and tier—find what your GPU handles without guessing.
+Llama 4, Qwen 3.5, Gemma 4, and Mistral Small 4 all fit differently.
+Exact VRAM and file sizes by model and tier—find what your GPU handles without guessing.

 Qwen 2.5-Coder 32B hits 92% HumanEval and runs on RTX 5070 via CPU offload.
 Here's the speed trade-off and the workloads where it actually beats Claude.

 DDR5 doubled in 4 months.
-We benchmarked 4 build strategies under Q2 2026 pricing to find which timing and specs minimize long-term regret for local AI.
+This guide compares 4 build strategies under Q2 2026 pricing to find which timing and specs minimize long-term regret for local AI.

 RTX 5070 delivers 22 tok/s on Llama 13B and handles 27B models.
 First MSRP-priced GPU worth buying for local AI in 2 years—here's the full benchmark.